NeilWJames/simple-taxonomy-refreshed/docs/example.md

 	 // Display Terms After text:
 	 // Show Terms in Feeds: 0

-This can be included in your own code - but then should be deleted as a custom taxonomy.
+This can be included in your own code - but then should be deleted as a plugin taxonomy.
+Any additional functionality may then need to be added.

 You can also use it as a single page reference, which is why the last comment lines have been added.

 ## Adding Terms to the taxonomy
 Since show_in_menu is set to true, it is available as a sub-menu from the Posts menu.

-However, we'll add some via the Terms import]functionality.
+However, we'll add some via the Terms import functionality.

 Enter the four terms for the taxonomy using leading tabs to denote the levels: